-2Since I was misunderstood regarding this issue in the past, let me stress that here I refer to coping with technical difficulty as a value (by itself) rather than as means to achieving some goal.
+4Let me stress that here I refer to coping with technical difficulty as a value (by itself) rather than as means to achieving some goal.
 The distinguishing question is whether overcoming technical difficulties is appreciated because of what it has achieved (i.e., some other goal) or as an instrumental value by itself (i.e., possessing technical skills).
-A related misunderstanding refers to a narrow interpretation of intellectual values; let me thus stress that, in my opinion, developing new techniques (or extending existing ones) fulfills an intellectual value whenever these techniques are candidly aimed at coping with interesting problems of the field.
+A related misunderstanding refers to a narrow interpretation of intellectual values; let me thus stress that, in my opinion, developing new techniques (or extending existing ones) fulfills an intellectual value whenever these techniques atmosphere in TOC).
+Before proceeding any further, let me stress that I see no fault with the instrumental values per se; my concern is that the non-instrumental (i.e., intellectual) values are in decline.

 To test my feelings, I decided to go over a few STOC proceedings and to assess the values that underly the motivations that various papers offer to the study that they undertake.
 A rather detailed discussion of this methodology - why it was chosen, how exactly it was executed, and what are its underlying assumptions - is provided in Section 2.
-(Indeed, a violation of any of these assumptions may deems my empirical conclusions incorrect.)
+(Indeed, a violation of any of these assumptions may deem my empirical conclusions incorrect.)

 My main finding is that there is evidence supporting my hypothesis regarding the decline of intellectual values in TOC.
-Specifically, the motivational text in papers that appeared in the STOC'83 proceedings made significant more reference to intellectual values than the corresponding papers in the STOC'97 proceedings.
+Specifically, the motivational text in papers that appeared in the STOC'83 proceedings made significantly more reference to intellectual values than the corresponding papers in the STOC'07 proceedings.
 Checking also the proceedings of STOC'91 and STOC'98, it seems that the change occurred after STOC'98.
 For details, see Section 3.1.
 (In the rest of the introduction, I will assume the validity of my findings, and thus talk of the decline of intellectual values in TOC as a fact.)